 “Venkatesh has an extremely rare combination of effortless technical command and authority with a sense of poetry and refinement that belies his years…electrifying and unforgettable… he’s a spectacular pianist.”

-Mr. Venkatesh's two upcoming releases consist of a debut on Naxos in an all-Mozart program followed by a recital of works of Beethoven, Scarlatti, Mendelssohn, Clara Schumann and Brahms.
+Mr. Venkatesh's two upcoming releases consist of a debut on Naxos in an all-Mozart program, and the music of Lucas Richman on Albany Records.

 Colburn Artists Recital

 Works by Scarlatti, Clara Schumann, Mendelssohn, Brahms, and Beethoven